 Included Activities:

-Today is slightly different, with a free morning for you to enjoy your way.
-You can take a shuttle to Yosemite Valley for more hiking on your own, or perhaps to visit local museums, rent a bike, or anything else that interests you.
-Or, you may want to sign up for white water rafting (additional cost) with a company that’s right next door to your accommodation.
-Your tour leader will be able to help you with arrangements.
-In the afternoon, your group will do rendezvous for an included walk with an expert guide from Yosemite Conservancy.
-This unique opportunity to learn about the important work the group does for the Native American community and preserving their culture within the park.
-As you walk from the historic Ahwahnee Hotel through the meadows of Yosemite Valley and past the ruins of an old pioneer village, you’ll hear Native American stories and history, and learn about Yosemite’s role in the country’s conservationist movement.
-Your guided walk will end at the Yosemite Valley Lodge, where your leader will be waiting to transport you back to Yosemite Bug for your final night.
+Today is slightly different, with a free morning to enjoy your way.
+Head to Yosemite Valley for more hiking on your own, or perhaps visit local museums, rent a bike, or do anything else that interests you.
+Your tour leader helps with arrangements.
+In the afternoon, your group rendezvouses for an included walk with an expert guide from Yosemite Conservancy.
+This is a unique opportunity to learn about the important work the group does for the Native American community and preserving their culture within the park.
+As you walk from the historic Ahwahnee Hotel through the meadows of Yosemite Valley and past the ruins of an old pioneer village, you hear Native American stories and history and learn about Yosemite’s role in the country’s conservationist movement.
+Your guided walk ends at the Yosemite Valley Lodge, where your leader waits to transport you back to the lodge for your final night.

 Included Activities: